 If you are 16-17, live apart from your parent(s), and support yourself, you can legally get birth control from Planned Parenthood without parental consent.

-If you have Medicaid, you can go to any family planning clinic that accepts your plan and provides birth control.
+If you have Medicaid, with the exception of CHIP, you can go to any family planning clinic that accepts your plan and provides birth control.
 When doing this, keep in mind that services will show up on a claim/billing statement which may be accessible to your parents.
 If privacy is a concern, this may not be the best option.

 You can get free condoms from www.texaswearscondoms.com – they will come in a discreet package!
 You can also buy condoms anywhere they are sold, as there is no age requirement for purchasing condoms in Texas.
 (Make sure to check the expiration date!)